InGeoCloudS Pilot2 capabilities have been assessed so far as very satifactory by our internal users and by the Commission during final project review.

-To ask for further information and set up your InGeoCloudS privileged account, send an email now to
+To ask for further information send an email now to

 Geodata information possesses interesting characteristics like the size of the available data, the existing metadata descriptions (mostly according to the European Directive INSPIRE) and the current availability of related services that can be moved to the cloud.

 Project partners' data and services, available under more traditional infrastructures can be easily deployed to the cloud.
-One of the project challenges would be the linking of the partners’ data among themselves and with relevant external datasets.
+One of the project challenges has been the linking of the partners’ data among themselves and with relevant external datasets.

-On top of the basic cloud services such as OGC WMS, WFS and CSW, the project plans to demonstrate the ability to build more intelligent services by using and combining data seamlessly integrated through the cloud.
+On top of the basic cloud services such as OGC WMS, WFS and CSW, the project demonstrates the ability to build more intelligent services by using and combining data seamlessly integrated through the cloud.
 Linked Open Data principles and technologies are used.
-Based on the gained experience, the project will provide guidelines in order to support the partners and other stakeholders of public information in their efforts to move more of their services and data to the cloud in order to decide the best possible roadmap, the requirements of the underlying infrastructure that will be chosen as a host, the requirements for the services and the possible pros and cons of these choices.
-In summary we plan to provide the necessary documentation, the related analysis, the roadmap and a set of working services to support organizations that need to move large amounts of public sector information to the cloud.
+Based on the gained experience, the project provides guidelines in order to support the partners and other stakeholders of public information in their efforts to move more of their services and data to the cloud in order to decide the best possible roadmap, the requirements of the underlying infrastructure that will be chosen as a host, the requirements for the services and the possible pros and cons of these choices.
+In summary we provide the necessary documentation, the related analysis, the roadmap and a set of working services to support organizations that need to move large amounts of public sector information to the cloud.

-The project is co-funded by the European Commission under: The Information and Communication Technologies Policy Support Programme
+The project has been co-funded by the European Commission under: The Information and Communication Technologies Policy Support Programme

 InGeoCloudS Users Documentation and other documents of this Web site by the InGeoCloudS consortium members are licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License.